coleYab/AirBnB_clone/README.md

 ### Components
 - Console.py
 - - is the CLI application for the project
-	The CLI will take command and execute it
+	The CLI will take command and execute it.<br>
-	Usage: start the CLI ./console.py then start typing command First type help to see the list of available commands
+	Usage: start the CLI ./console.py then start typing command.<br>
+	First type help to see the list of available commands